CASTANA-Solutions/ImagePicker-noEditConfig/README.md

 ## Purpose of the fork

-tldr; use in combination with https://github.com/CASTANA-Solutions/cordova-plugin-cleartext

-Combination of this plugin with cordova-plugin-cleartext leads to a conflict: both plugins use the edit-config setting
+Combination of this plugin with other plugins/configurations leads to a conflict, if there are multiple edit-config settings.

 See cordova documentation: https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#edit-config

 While this can be mitigated by using --force for local command line builds, this is not possible with online services like VoltBuilder.

-This fork has its edit-config setting removed and the contained application setting is included in the cleartext plugin
+This fork has its edit-config setting removed and the contained application setting must be included in config.xml or another plugin.

 ```
 <edit-config file="app/src/main/AndroidManifest.xml" mode="merge" target="/manifest/application">